 Cook the basmati rice in a cup of

 salted water.
-If you are dicing the carrots, add these after about
+If you are using diced carrots, add these after about

 ten minutes.